Taking STEM Outside the Classroom

 Some might wonder about the legal and logistical hurdles around these kinds of activities, and in fact STEM teachers who have ventured beyond the classroom say these can be stumbling blocks.

 Most often the key to surmounting such hurdles lies in having a sympathetic administration.
 “I’m lucky.
-My principal and the public schools are very nice to us: If I say I want to take the kids out to measure water samples, I get support for that,” Saghafi said.
+My principal and the public schools are very nice to us.
+If I say I want to take the kids out to measure water samples, I get support for that,” Saghafi notes.
 “You need to have an administration that is amenable to that kind of stuff.”

 For those looking to take STEM beyond the classroom, there are a range of online resources available.